 Moore’s point is that language matters.
 Here’s an example: he cites an advertisement put out by LandSecurities (London’s development partner) boasting that the Walkie Talkie offers the “UK’s tallest public park.”
 Wait!
 Before you call Auntie Hilda to rendezvous there for a cup of tea and a sky high view of the city from the rooftop garden, you must make a reservation 3 days in advance on a website.
 As Moore describes the “park,” it becomes apparent that it’s a fringe of greenery surrounding two chic rooftop restaurants.
 Ultimately, the problem with “whooshy” buildings, says Moore, is that developers and city planners get caught up in the “thrill of creating an icon.”

 The issue is again timely to the St. Petersburg Pier.
 Seven new “iconic” Pier designs were released last week making international architectural news.

 Yet, we still don’t know the difference between “iconic” and “whooshy”.
 Will the city get what it expects?
 Will it satisfy what most people want?
 Is this a new park?
 Will every place on the new Pier be forever open to all residents?
 It turns out that iconic is a word with tendrils as stealthy as a wisteria vine.
-Beware those wispy green shoots, for they soon become strong enough to wrap themselves around its host and strangle it.
+Beware those wispy green shoots, for they soon become strong enough to wrap themselves around its host and strangle the life out of it.